Goa Inquisition: The Inquisition in Portugal

 Ferdinand and Isabella were married in 1469, thereby uniting the Iberian kingdoms of Aragon and Castile into Spain.
 In 1492, they expelled the Jewish population of Spain, many of whom then moved to Portugal.
 Within five years, ideas of anti-Judaism and Inquisition were adopted in Portugal.
 Instead of another expulsion, the King of Portugal ordered the forced conversion of the Jews in 1497, and these were called New Christians or Crypto-Jews.
 He stipulated that the validity of their conversions would not be investigated for two decades.
-In 1506 in Lisbon, there was a massacre of several hundred 'conversos' or 'marranos', as newly converted Jews or New Christians were called, instigated by the preaching of two Spanish Dominicans.
+In 1506 in Lisbon, there was a massacre of several hundred conversos or marranos, as newly converted Jews or New Christians were called, instigated by the preaching of two Spanish Dominicans.
 Some persecuted Jews fled Portugal for the New World in the Americas.
 Others went to Asia as traders, settling in India.

 These ideas and the practice of Inquisition on behalf of the Holy Office of Catholic Church was spread by the missionaries and colonial administrators of Portugal to Portuguese colonies such as Estado da India.
 One of the most notable New Christians was Garcia de Orta, who emigrated to Goa in 1534.
 He was posthumously convicted of Judaism.
 The Goa Inquisition enforced by the Portuguese Christians was not unusual, as similar tribunals operated in South American colonies during the same centuries such as the Lima Inquisition and the Brazil Inquisition under the Lisbon tribunal.
 Like the Goa Inquisition, these tribunals arrested suspects, interrogated and convicted them, and issued punishments for secretly practising religious beliefs different from Christianity.

 Portuguese arrival and conquest

 Goa was founded and built by ancient Hindu kingdoms and had served as a capital of the Kadamba dynasty.
-In late 13th-century, a Muslim invasion led to the plunder of Goa by Malik Kafur on behalf of Alauddin Khilji and an Islamic occupation.
+In the late 13th century, a Muslim invasion led to the plunder of Goa by Malik Kafur on behalf of Alauddin Khilji and an Islamic occupation.
 In the 14th century, Vijayanagara Hindu rulers conquered and occupied it.
-It became a part of Bahmani Sultanate in the 15th century, thereafter was under the rule of Sultan Adil Shah of Bijapur when Vasco da Gama reached Kozhekode (Calicut), India in 1498.
+It became a part of the Bahmani Sultanate in the 15th century, and thereafter was under the rule of Sultan Adil Shah of Bijapur when Vasco da Gama reached Kozhekode (Calicut) in 1498.

 After da Gama's return, Portugal sent an armed fleet to conquer and create a colony in India.
 In 1510, the Portuguese Admiral Afonso de Albuquerque (c.
-1453-1515) launched a series of campaigns to take Goa, wherein the Portuguese ultimately prevailed.
+1453–1515) launched a series of campaigns to take Goa, wherein the Portuguese ultimately prevailed.
 The Christian Portuguese were assisted by the Hindu Vijayanagara Empire's regional agent Timmayya in their attempt to capture Goa from the Muslim ruler Adil Shah.
 Goa became the centre of Portuguese colonial possessions in India and activities in other parts of Asia.
 It also served as the key and lucrative trading centre between the Portuguese and the Hindu Vijayanagara Empire and Muslim Bijapur Sultanate to its east.
 Wars continued between the Bijapur Sultanate and the Portuguese forces for decades.